-The Company has contingent consideration liabilities whose fair values are based on complex models and unobservable inputs.
-The contingent consideration liabilities resulted from the earn-out provisions associated with the Company's October 19, 2018 acquisition of Bantam Bagels and November 17, 2016 acquisition of Angelic Bakehouse.
-The terms of these acquisitions specify that the sellers may receive an earn-out payment as part of the overall consideration in the transactions based upon a pre-determined contractual formula at a specified future date.
-Under accounting principles generally accepted in the United States of America, these liabilities are generally classified as Level 3 liabilities and are marked to fair value on a recurring basis.
+The Company has a contingent consideration liability whose fair value is based on a complex model and unobservable inputs.
+The contingent consideration liability resulted from the earn-out provision associated with the Company's October 19, 2018 acquisition of Bantam.
+The terms of this acquisition specify that the sellers may receive an earn-out payment as part of the overall consideration in the transaction based upon a predetermined contractual formula at a specified future date.
+Under accounting principles generally accepted in the United States of America, contingent consideration liabilities are generally classified as Level 3 liabilities and are marked to fair value on a recurring basis.

 Unlike the fair value of other assets and liabilities that are readily observable, and therefore, more easily independently corroborated, the valuation of Level 3 liabilities is inherently subjective, and often involves the use of complex models and unobservable inputs.
-The contingent consideration of Bantam Bagels is valued using a Monte Carlo simulation that randomly changes revenue growth, forecasted adjusted earnings before interest, taxes, depreciation, and amortization ("EBITDA"), as defined in the related acquisition agreement, and other uncertain variables to estimate fair value using a discount rate.
-The contingent consideration of Angelic Bakehouse is valued using a present value approach that incorporates factors such as a revenue growth rate, discount rate, and forecasted adjusted EBITDA, as defined in the related acquisition agreement, to estimate fair value.
+The fair value of the Bantam contingent consideration is measured on a recurring basis using a Monte Carlo simulation that randomly changes revenue growth, forecasted adjusted earnings before interest, taxes, depreciation, and amortization, as defined in the related acquisition agreement, and other uncertain variables to estimate an expected value, which is recorded at present value by applying a discount rate.

-We identified these Level 3 liabilities as a critical audit matter because of the complex models and unobservable inputs management uses to estimate fair value.
-This required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists who possess significant quantitative and modeling expertise, to audit and evaluate the appropriateness of the models and inputs.
+We identified this Level 3 liability as a critical audit matter because of the complex model and unobservable inputs management uses to estimate fair value.
+This required a high degree of auditor judgment and an increased extent of effort, including the need to involve our fair value specialists who possess significant quantitative and modeling expertise, to audit and evaluate the appropriateness of the model and inputs.